Srijan-XI/Install-and-Learn-DevLangs/C & C++/Installation-and-Usage-Guide.md

 | Debug (MSVC, IDE) | Use F5/F9 for breakpoints and step-through |
 | Debug (GDB) | `gdb myapp.exe` in terminal |

+### D. See the Guide-part02.md file
+if above option not work then use `guide-part02.md` file for easy installation steps.

 ## 2. Linux

 ### A. Professional Compilers